spacetelescope/stwcs/doc/source/headerlet_def.rst

     6       IMAGE       WCSDVARR              4     65x33        -32
     7       IMAGE       D2IMARR               1     4096         -32

-This file now fully describes the WCS solution for this image, complete with all the distortion information used to originally define the solution.
-No further reference files or computations would be needed when this `headerlet` gets used to update an image.

 .. note::

-   A headerlet derived from a full-frame WFC3/UVIS image would only contain a PRIMARY header and two SIPWCS  extensions (one for each SCI extension) as WFC3/UVIS does not currently use NPOLFILE or D2IMFILE reference files as part of their distortion model.
+   A headerlet derived from a full-frame WFC3/UVIS image would only contain a PRIMARY header and two SIPWCS  extensions (one for each SCI extension) as WFC3/UVIS does not currently have non-polynomial distortion or any detector defect corrections.

 The keywords used to populate the headerlet come from all the extensions of the updated FITS file, as illustrated in the following figure.